What is the New Hampshire franchise tax

 Most 501(c)(3) organizations are exempt from New Hampshire business taxes, though nonprofits with unrelated business taxable income may still have filing obligations.
 The exemption depends on specific activities and whether income is generated outside the exempt purpose.

-New Hampshire eliminated its Interest and Dividends Tax effective January 1, 2025, after the rate dropped to 3% for periods ending on or after December 31, 2024.
+New Hampshire eliminated its Interest and Dividends Tax effective January 1, 2025, as confirmed by the NH DRA.
+The final rate was 3% for periods ending on or after December 31, 2024.
+No 2025 returns or estimated payments are required for this tax.

 How to file